frederiksnijder/maya-nuke-houdini-scripts/README.md

 # maya-nuke-scripts
-A collection of scripts for Autodesk Maya and The Foundry's Nuke.
+A collection of scripts for Autodesk Maya, The Foundry's Nuke and SideFX Houdini.